 New England 68-Bus Test System – TS

 All cases displayed above include a feasible AC power flow solution.
-Icons next to each case indicate whether additional parameters/models are included: TS for transient stability, GMD for geomagnetic disturbance analysis, OPF for energy economic study, PWDS for PowerWorld Dynamic Studio scenarios and MOV if case movies are available.
+Icons next to each case indicate whether additional parameters/models are included: TS for transient stability, GMD for geomagnetic disturbance analysis, OPF for energy economic study, PWDS for PowerWorld Dynamic Studio scenarios, MOV if case movies are available and PMU if synthetic PMU data is available.

 Here are some introductory videos showing how these interactive power system simulation cases improve the situational awareness of current system operating conditions.